inbo/reporting-rshiny-grofwildjacht/reporting-grofwild/inst/extdata/readme.md

 ## Update Remote Data

-To update a specific file in the S3 bucket, run the following piece of code Load the data into an R object
+To update a specific file in the S3 bucket, run the following piece of code.

+Load the data into an R object

 ```